Rosalind Fox Solomon: Photography

-In 1968 Solomon's volunteer work with the Experiment in International Living brought her to Japan where she stayed with a family near Tokyo.
+In 1968, Solomon's volunteer work with the Experiment in International Living brought her to Japan where she stayed with a family near Tokyo.
 There, at age 38, Solomon began to use an Instamatic camera to communicate her feelings and thoughts.
 This was the starting point for her photography practice, which also includes prose related to her life experiences.

 Upon her return to the United States, Solomon photographed regularly.
 She purchased a Nikkormat in 1969 and in the garden shed she processed 35 mm black and white film and printed her first pictures.
-In 1971, she began intermittent studies with Lisette Model during visits to New York City.
-By 1974 she was using a medium format camera.
+In 1971, she began intermittent studies with Lisette Model during visits to New York City (which continued until 1977).
+By 1974, she was using a medium format camera.
 Dolls, children, and manikins were some of her first subjects, along with portraits and rituals.
-She works with black and white film exclusively.
+She worked with black and white film exclusively.

 In 1975, Solomon began photographing at the Baroness Erlanger Hospital in Chattanooga, Tennessee.
 She photographed people recovering from operations, wounds, and illness.
 In early 1977, Solomon photographed William Eggleston, his family and friends in Tennessee and Mississippi.
 She moved to Washington where she photographed artists and politicians for the series "Outside the White House" in 1977 and 1978.
 In 1978 and 1979, she also photographed in the Guatemalan Highlands.
 Her interest in how people cope with adversity, led her to witness a shaman's rites and a funeral and made photographs in Easter processions.

 In 1980, Solomon began her work in Ancash, Peru where she returned intermittently for over 20 years.
 She made photographs in cemeteries where damage from the 1970 Ancash earthquake was still apparent.
 She continued photographing shamans, cemeteries, funerals and other rituals.
 She also photographed people of a subsistence economy surviving the extremes of life through Catholic, Evangelist, and Indigenous rites.